Esterified estrogens Side Effects

 33. Oppenheim G "A case of rapid mood cycling with estrogen: implications for therapy."
 J Clin Psychiatry 45 (1984): 34-5

-Not all side effects for esterified estrogens may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of esterified estrogens may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about esterified estrogens